azrishrf/anime-search-app/PROMPTS.md

 **Result:** Implemented FavoritesPage component with grid display, remove functionality and localStorage persistence.
 Connected to Redux and added navigation controls.

+## Pagination Fix

+**Prompt:** "Fix pagination buttons appearing after closing the search query.
+Pagination should only show when there's an active search, not when the search is cleared."

+**Result:** Updated the `renderPagination()` function to check if `searchQuery` is not empty before rendering pagination controls, preventing navigation buttons from blocking user interactions when search is cleared.

 ---

 **Note:** All prompts were crafted to build a production-ready application following React and TypeScript best practices.